ilikerobots/hcz-jekyll-blog/_posts/2019-12-04-django-vue-vuex.md

 ## Conclusion

-By introducing multiple Vue components, managed by a common Vuex state, to a single Django page, it is easy to intermingle the two frontend technologies, leveraging each in a single app where it would be most suitable without sacrificing the strengths of either.
+By introducing multiple Vue components managed by a common Vuex state to a single Django page, it is easy to intermingle the two frontend technologies, leveraging each in a single app where it would be most suitable without sacrificing the strengths of either.

 ### Acknowledgements